Sir Frederick Treves, 1st Baronet: Author and legacy

 Treves' ability as an author was discovered by Malcolm Morris of Cassell & Co.
 He wrote many books, including The Elephant Man and Other Reminiscences (1923), Surgically Applied Anatomy (1883), Highways and Byways in Dorset (the county in which he was born) (1906), A Student's Handbook of Surgical Operations (1892), Uganda for a Holiday, The Land That is Desolate, and The Cradle of the Deep (1908).
-This last volume is an account of his travels in the West Indies, interspersed with portions of their histories; describing (among other things) the death of Blackbeard the pirate, an eruption of Mount Pelée (which destroyed the city of St. Pierre, Martinique), and a powerful earthquake at Kingston, Jamaica, shortly before he landed there.
+This last volume is an account of his travels in the West Indies, interspersed with portions of their histories; describing (among other things) the death of Blackbeard the pirate, the 1902 eruption of Mount Pelée (which destroyed the city of Saint-Pierre, Martinique), and a powerful earthquake at Kingston, Jamaica, shortly before he landed there.
 He was also chairman of the Executive Committee from 1905 to 1912 of the British Red Cross, and was the first president of the Society of Dorset Men.
 From 1905 to 1908, he was Rector of the University of Aberdeen.
+Early in the First World War, drawing on his Boer War experience, he travelled to France as an advisor to the War Office and to report on medical care for the British Red Cross.

 Around 1920, Sir Frederick went to live in Switzerland, where he died in Lausanne on 7 December 1923 at the age of 70.
 He died from peritonitis, which in the days before antibiotics commonly resulted from a ruptured appendix.
-His funeral took place at St Peter's Church, Dorchester, on 2 January 1924, and the King and Queen were represented by the Physician-in-Ordinary, Lord Dawson.
+His funeral took place at St Peter's Church, Dorchester, on 2 January 1924; King George V and Queen Mary were represented by the Physician-in-Ordinary, Lord Dawson.
 His lifelong friend Thomas Hardy attended and chose the hymns.
-Hardy also wrote a poem for the occasion which was published in The Times.
-It begins with the words: "In the evening, when the world knew he was dead".
+Hardy also wrote a poem for the occasion which was published in The Times; it begins: "In the evening, when the world knew he was dead".
 His ashes were buried in Dorchester (Weymouth Avenue) cemetery.